mspass-team/mspass/docs/source/getting_started/deploy_mspass_on_HPC.rst

 name to reference nodes.

-The second line, which truly deserved the incantation title, sets the shell variable `WORKER_LIST` of all nodes allocated to this job excluding the node running the script (result of the hostname command).
+The second line, which truly deserved the incantation title, sets the shell variable `WORKER_LIST` to a white-space delimited list of the hostname of all nodes allocated to this job excluding the node running the script (result of the hostname command).
 To help clarify here is the section of output produced by this script run with four nodes on an Indiana University cluster::